zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 # Data management with ZenML

 Until now, we have been focusing on step and pipeline code and configuration.
-Now, we will shift our attention to another pillar of any ML system: *data*.
+Now, we will shift our attention to another pillar of any MLOps system: *data*.

 Whenever you run a ZenML pipeline, all output data of your steps are automatically versioned as artifacts into your artifact store and subsequent steps automatically load them in again.
 Each artifact that ZenML saves in your artifact store is assigned a name and is versioned automatically.